-The Mineral Resource estimates have been classified and reported in accordance with National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101") and the classifications adopted by the Canadian Institute of Mining, Metallurgy and Petroleum ("CIM") in May 2014.
-The estimates are classified as Inferred, primarily reflecting the drill hole spacing.
+The Mineral Resource estimates have been classified and reported in accordance with National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101") and the

 1.6.
 Conclusions

 The author considers that quality control measures adopted for sampling and assaying of Velocity's exploration sampling and drilling have established that the field sub-sampling, and assaying is representative and free of any biases or other factors that may materially impact the reliability of the sampling and analytical results.
 The author considers that the sample preparation, security and analytical procedures adopted for Velocity's Obichnik exploration and drilling provide an adequate basis for the Mineral Resource estimates and exploration activities.